mabdinasir/kiraale-backend/README.md

-# Eastleigh Real Estate
+# Kiraale

-Eastleigh Real Estate is a modern real estate application that leverages TypeScript, Prisma, and Bun for a fast and scalable development experience.
+Kiraale is a modern real estate application that leverages TypeScript, Prisma, and Bun for a fast and scalable development experience.

 ## Table of Contents